bjoyce3/uabrc.github.io/docs/data_management/transfer/filezilla.md

 You can easily connect to a remote site using the QuickConnect bar near the top of the window.
 You will need to input the following options:

 - Host: `sftp://cheaha.rc.uab.edu`
-- Username: your BlazerID or XIAS ID (do NOT include '@uab.edu')
+- Researchername: your BlazerID or XIAS ID (do NOT include '@uab.edu')
 - Password: your BlazerID or XIAS password
 - Port: `22`